 We thought the Northern Lights would be the highlight of our road trip, but the drive back on the following day provided some equally breathtaking scenery.
 During the daytime, the Jökulsárlón glacier lagoon is a completely different place.
 You’ll witness pieces of the glacier as large as football fields making their way toward the Atlantic Ocean.
 On our visit, powdery white snow sat on top of ice that glittered like green and blue jewels, and it was fascinating to see how swiftly the chunks flowed right by you.

 We turned left off the Þjóðvegur road just after leaving the canyon and found ourselves on a black sand beach.
 Patches of snow sat on top of the volcanic sand, and sparkling chunks of ice were splashed by waves at the ocean’s edge.
 It was one of the most unusual and beautiful things we’ve ever seen.

-During our recent trip to Northern Ireland (more on that later!), we visited Giant’s Causeway.
+During our recent trip to Northern Ireland, we visited Giant’s Causeway.
 Iceland has a smaller version of these natural basalt columns in Vík that is home to hundreds of puffins.
 It’s a very cool stop that isn’t too far off the main road, and it’s lovely around sunset.

 The 48-hour road trip we took from Reykjavík to Höfn and back was hands-down the highlight of this visit to Iceland.
 There are tour buses that offer similar group excursions as a single day trip for around $189 USD per person, but you’d have to take a separate tour to see the Northern Lights.
 We highly recommend renting a car for this trip and breaking it into two days so you can enjoy all of the beautiful sights along the way.